rmusick2000/bookShare/README.md

 For example, a bookclub can use BookShare to keep track of who currently has which books on the reading list for the summer.

+For example, an extended family can share all the Warriors books between the cousins.

 For example, a language school typically has a very interested, active community of families, together with a rich but inaccessible trove of foreign language books.
 Bookshare unlocks that treasure for the